fischman/AlarmingNotifications/README.md

 ## Potential future features
 - Add a "snooze" functionality
-- Add (silent) notifications of upcoming alarms.
-Seems strange to have a notification for an upcoming notification for an upcoming event, but I've found myself missing Clock's Alarms' behavior of showing notifications for Alarms that are scheduled for less than 2h away.
 - Allow the user to configure arbitrary matching rules for notifications to trigger alarms.
 - Make the alarm ringtone and volume configurable.

+## Features Not likely to be implemented
+- Add (silent) notifications of upcoming alarms.
+  - Motivation: I've found myself missing Clock's Alarms' behavior of showing notifications for Alarms that are scheduled for less than 2h away.
+  - Pitfall: for calendar it's easy to imagine how to implement this, though it would require yet another permission.
+On the other hand for alarming based on arbitrary notifications, it's less obvious how to predict when an alarm (notification) will fire.

 ## Note to self: How to build a new release
 In Android Studio: